We may earn money or products from the companies or links mentioned in this post.

 Downtown Disney is usually open from 7 am -2 am.

 The great thing is that Disneyland releases all of these park hours 6 weeks in advance.
-You can check the park hours by visiting the Disneyland site or CLICKING HERE.
+You can check the park hours on the Disneyland App.

 What can I expect as far as weather at Disneyland during Spring Break?